Mowex/Nexu-test/README.md

 venv\Scripts\activate

 # On macOS/Linux
-source venv/bin/activate
+source .\venv\bin\activate

 # Install dependencies
 pip install -r requirements.txt

-# (Optional) Install the FastAPI CLI if you don't have it yet
+# Install the FastAPI CLI if you don't have it yet
-pip install fastapi[all]
+pip install fastapi[standard]

 # Run the application from the root folder
 fastapi dev main.py